muak/AiForms.Layouts/README.md

 ## RepeatableStack

-This layout is a StackLayout corresponding to DataTemplate.
+This layout is a StackLayout corresponding to DataTemplate and DataTemplateSelector.

 ### Parameters